Matt Saracen: Season 4

 Season 4 marks a transition for Matt Saracen, and the departure of his character in a leading role as the show shifts its focus to other characters.
 As the season begins, Matt is a pizza delivery driver attending community college.
 He begins to realize that his past in Dillon is holding him back, finally admitting this on a hunting trip with Tim Riggins.
 Upon hearing the news that his father was killed in action in the war, a devastated Matt attempts to make sense of his life.
 After military compensation for his father's death (along with life insurance) is enough for his grandma to live comfortably, Matt abruptly leaves for Chicago to finally attend the School of the Art Institute of Chicago—without telling either Julie or Landry.
 Matt eventually calls her to offer an apology, but she refuses to accept it.
 Matt returns to Dillon for Thanksgiving, hoping to finally make amends.
 He tells Julie that if he did not leave when he did, he may have never left.
 He still, however, wishes to be with her and has already bought her a plane ticket back to Chicago.
 Julie still cares for Matt and wants to go with him, but she declines, saying that upending her life to follow him to Chicago will prevent her from pursuing her own dreams.
 Matt recognizes she is right, and the two amicably go their separate ways.
 Matt also apologizes to Landry and reconnects with him by giving him the ticket to Chicago.

 Season 5

 Julie visits Matt in Chicago on her way back to college after an incident with her History TA.
 Even though Julie says that she does not fit in Matt's life anymore, the two quickly resume their relationship.
 Before Julie leaves, Matt tells her that they will figure out a way to make things work.
 Matt surprises Julie and his grandmother by returning home for Christmas.
 He tells Julie that he wants to be with her forever and proposes, in front of the Alamo Freeze.
 Despite worries from Coach Taylor and Tami, the young couple convinces them that they are making the right choice.
-In the final moments of the series, which take place eight months later, the two are shown happily living together in Chicago.
+In the final moments of the series, which take place eight months later, the two are shown happily married and living Chicago.